In this article

 Functional expenses

-Functional expenses are any expenditures related to specific departments, or functions, within your organization.
-This is true whether your organization handles these functions in-house or chooses to outsource them to a third-party vendor or partner.
-Some examples of functional expenses include those related to:
+Functional expenses are any expenditures related to specific departments or functions within your organization.
+This is true whether your organization handles these functions in-house or outsources them to a third-party vendor or partner.
+Some examples of functional expenses include:

 • Marketing